-- 36 Precondition: T must be TriviallySerializable - Reserves space in the given writer for an object of type T and returns a handle to the resulting location.
-The handle must be written by a call to commit prior to the return of the function that invoked reserve to create the handle. - UPC++ progress level: none have had commit called on it.
+- 33 Precondition: T must be TriviallySerializable - Reserves space in the given writer for an object of type T and returns a handle to the resulting location.
+The handle must be written by a call to commit prior to the return of the function that invoked reserve to create the handle.